Life at National Friendly

 • Minimum of five years underwriting experience

-• Experience of using underwriting rules engines (preferred but not essential)
+• Experience of using underwriting rules engines and/or guiding underwriting philosophy (preferred but not essential)

 • A demonstrated track record of underwriting Life & Critical Illness as evidenced by your current or recent underwriting authority levels

-• Experienced and competent in assessing new Life & Critical Illness applications, deciding what underwriting evidence is required and underwriting complex cases with medical evidence
+• Experienced and confident in assessing new IP applications, deciding what underwriting evidence is required and underwriting complex cases with medical evidence

 • Ability to accurately follow underwriting guidelines whilst demonstrating appropriate flexibility and pragmatism without compromising our risk tolerance.

-You will take pre-sale underwriting enquiries by telephone and email, working to build excellent working relationships with our intermediaries and other stakeholders
+You will take pre-sale underwriting enquiries by telephone and email, working to build a good working relationship with our intermediaries and other stakeholders

 Please include a CV with your application.